 More even single-room heating isn’t the only benefit of using a ceiling fan during the winter.
-If you live in a two-storey house with an open stairway, you have probably experienced the frustration of unbalanced heating zones inside your house.
+If you live in a two-story house with an open stairway, you have probably experienced the frustration of unbalanced heating zones inside your house.
 Upstairs rooms are unbearably hot, while downstairs rooms remain freezing cold.
 This forces your furnace to work overtime trying to maintain a consistent temperature – and can end up costing you a fortune in winter energy bills.
 Mounting a ceiling fan at the top of an open staircase helps move air more evenly through the entire house and will save you significantly on utility costs.

 Heated Ceiling Fans

 Another option is a heated ceiling fan.
 These devices have a built-in heating element that can be operated by remote control.
 Because a heated ceiling fan is totally ductless, there is no pricey installation involved.
-Heated ceiling fans can also be used in the summer time; the heating element simply switches off, and the fan works just like a typical ceiling fan.
+Heated ceiling fans can also be used in the summertime; the heating element simply switches off, and the fan works just like a typical ceiling fan.
 You can find a variety of heated ceiling fans at your local home improvement or hardware store.

-We hope this information helps in adding comfort to your home year round.
+We hope this information helps in adding comfort to your home year-round.